- Hyper-V lets you create virtual machines in a unique environment without affecting your primary workspace.

-- You haven’t installed the latest version of Windows update: Not keeping Windows updated always causes multiple issues.
+- You haven’t installed the latest version of Windows update: Not keeping Windows updated constantly causes multiple issues.

-- Your speaker is faulty: Well, if the speakers themselves are faulty then, there is no point applying any troubleshooting method.
-You simply need to replace them.
+- Your speaker is faulty: Well, if the speakers themselves are faulty, then there is no point in applying any troubleshooting method.
+Instead, it would be best if you simply replaced them.

-- The connection ports aren’t working properly: Problematic ports or loose connections can also raise this issue.
+- The connection ports aren’t working correctly: Problematic ports or loose connections can also raise this issue.

 - Your audio drivers aren’t updated: Audio drivers should be up to date as they fix multiple bugs or glitches because of the previous update.

-- The audio device isn’t selected as the default speaker: You should ensure that you have selected the correct speaker or output devices as your default speaker.
+- The audio device isn’t selected as the default speaker: You should ensure that you have chosen the correct speaker or output device as your default speaker.

-- Audio enhancements are not compatible with your output device: Often certain enhancements aren’t supported by all speakers.
+- Audio enhancements are incompatible with your output device: Often, all speakers don’t support specific enhancements.
 Try disabling them and check if this fixes the issue.

-Now that we know the causes of this problem, let’s get to the actual solutions and fix it.
+Now that we know the causes of this problem let’s get to the actual solutions and fix them.

-How can I fix the Hyper V audio is not working error?
+What can I do if Hyper V audio is not working?

 Before you go ahead with the advanced solutions, here are a few preliminary checks that we advise you to go through:

-- Check if the mute option is enabled: Simply make sure that the mute option isn’t enabled or that you turned down the volume all the way down.
+- Check if the mute option is enabled: Make sure that the quiet option isn’t enabled or that you turned down the volume all the way down.